praveenparshiva/weather_updates/README.md

 Wind Speed: Provides wind speed information, e.g., 10 km/h.​

-⚙️ Technical Aspects
-While specific implementation details aren't provided on the site, it's common for such applications to utilize weather APIs like OpenWeatherMap to fetch real-time data.
-The app likely uses HTML, CSS, and JavaScript for its frontend development.​

 📝 Observations
 User Input: The app may not currently support user input for different cities, as it displays a fixed location.